Our Story

 Created and hosted by Anthony James, a fifth generation Australian man living on ancient lands among the oldest continuous cultures on earth.
 He is a Prime Ministerial award-winner for service to the international community, sought after MC, facilitator and educator, widely published writer, Honorary Research Fellow at the University of Western Australia, and Warm Data Lab Host Certified by the International Bateson Institute.

 Anthony features in a range of media, and hosts conversations on regenerating the systems and stories humanity lives by, at both live events and on the podcast, around Australia and the world.
 He has also produced a spin-off series for the Clean State podcast, dedicated to regenerative transitions in his home state of Western Australia.
-Before all that, his writing appeared in publications locally and overseas, including The Conversation, Sydney Morning Herald, ABC Online, World Economic Forum, EconoTimes, Resilience, Energy Post, and The Footy Almanac.
+Before all that, his writing appeared in publications locally and overseas, including The Conversation, Sydney Morning Herald, ABC Online, World Economic Forum, EconoTimes, Resilience, and The Footy Almanac.

-There is a generation of people across all cultures, ages and walks of life, right around the world, regenerating the systems we live by – the economy, food, health, energy, politics, media, the sciences, sports, the arts and knowledge itself - and doing so with a more holistic focus, better weaving these systems together to form a more effective and artful tapestry of human and other life on this planet.
+What we’re finding is a generation of people across all cultures, ages and walks of life, right around the world, regenerating the systems we live by – the economy, food, health, energy, politics, media, the sciences, sports, the arts and knowledge itself - and doing so with a more holistic focus, better weaving these systems together to form a more effective and artful tapestry of human and other life on this planet.

 There are so many of these stories to share.
 Stories that change the bigger stories, the stories we live by – as we narrativise our way through life, making sense of things the best we can, and framing our sense of what's normal, acceptable or even possible.